Pandoras unboxed- What to look for in your arcade console

 Gamepad compatibility on Pandora boxes can be hit an miss, however this newer EX2 version is meant to play nicer with more gamepads.

 HDMI output is 720P and unlike the 18s/Saga it has onboard NAN which stores the operating system instead of having it on the micro SD card.

 Motherboard identifier: S812-WJ-025

-and the below is the 12s, 13 XIII imposter being sold as a Saga EX2 which it clearly is not - BE CAREFUL!
+and the below is the 12s, 13 XIII imposter being sold as a Saga EX2 which it clearly is not.
+As you can see this uses a single circuit board opposed to the the real deal above which has 2 circuit boards - BE CAREFUL!
 Whats your preference? a fast machine with less games or a slow machine with too many games?
 Another reason to not buy based on games.
 Expect the below board to struggle with many of the included titles.

 The DX power plant is a Quad-core Cortex A7 1.5GHz with Mali 450MP2 and 2GB DD3 RAM.
 Graphics output is via HDMI or VGA while resolution is the same as H3 12s at 720P.
 It includes a save state, so you can save and load game progress along with saving of your high scores.